splineops/splineops/docs/user-guide/02_resize.rst

 least-squares solution in [1]_ and [2]_.

 .. warning::
-   Exact least-squares configurations, where the analysis and synthesis degrees are equal (for example, a cubic–cubic combination), require high-order discrete integration in this framework.
-In double precision this is numerically fragile: over long lines it can accumulate round-off error and produce visible drift or artefacts.
-For this reason such configurations are not exposed as presets and are not recommended in routine use.
-The oblique antialiasing presets above avoid the problematic high-order integration while remaining very close in quality to the ideal least-squares projection.
+   **Exact least-squares configurations**, where the analysis and synthesis degrees are equal (for example, a cubic–cubic combination), require high-order discrete integration in this framework.
+For cubic splines, the theory calls for fourth-order integration: a running-sum operator applied four times in a row to implement the continuous prefilter.
+Each pass is stable in exact arithmetic, but in double precision they amplify tiny rounding errors, especially on long lines, which can lead to slow drift in the mean level and other visible artefacts.
+For this reason such configurations are **not exposed as presets and are not recommended** in routine use. **The oblique antialiasing presets above avoid the problematic high-order integration while remaining very close in quality** to the ideal least-squares projection.

 Resize Examples
 ---------------